circleci/circleci-docs/jekyll/_cci2/aws.md

 ```

 ## Installation with Terraform
-1. Clone the [Setup](https://github.com/circleci/enterprise-setup) repository (if you already have it cloned, make sure it is up-to-date and you are on the `master` branch: `git checkout master && get pull`).
+1. Clone the [Setup](https://github.com/circleci/enterprise-setup) repository (if you already have it cloned, make sure it is up-to-date and you are on the `master` branch: `git checkout master && git pull`).
 2. Run `make init` to init `terraform.tfvars` file (your previous `terraform.tfvars` if any, will be backed up in the same directory).
 3. Fill `terraform.tfvars` with appropriate AWS values for section 1.
 4. Specify a `circle_secret_passphrase` in section 2, replacing `...` with alpha numeric characters.
 Passphrase cannot be empty.